isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 * All of your imported custom third-party data segments.

-* (Placements targeting the U.S. only) [All third-party data segments available to Advertising Cloud DSP customers from over 30 providers](/help/dsp/audiences/third-party-data-providers.md), including Acxiom, Datalogix, eXelate (Nielsen), Lotame, Oracle, Quantcast, and many more.
+* (Placements targeting the U.S. only) [All third-party data segments available to Advertising Cloud DSP customers from over 30 providers](/help/dsp/audiences/third-party-data-providers.md), including [!DNL Acxiom], [!DNL Datalogix], [!DNL eXelate] ([!DNL Nielsen]), [!DNL Lotame], [!DNL Oracle], [!DNL Quantcast], and many more.

    You can target specific segments, which target users based on audience data (for example, users with specific demographics, interests or intents, and/or behavioral profiles).
 You can browse by data provider and category, search for segments by name or segment ID, or filter the results by data provider, total segment size, web browser count, or devices count.

    Third-party segments incur additional fees, which are indicated next to each segment name.

-* (Advertisers with Adobe Experience Cloud, Adobe Audience Manager, or Adobe Analytics who use Advertising Cloud JavaScript conversion tags only) All of your available first-, second-, or third-party audience segments created in Adobe Experience Cloud, created in Audience Manager, or published to Adobe Experience Cloud from Audience Manager or Analytics.
+* (Advertisers with Adobe Experience Cloud, Adobe Audience Manager, or Adobe Analytics who use Advertising Cloud JavaScript conversion tags only) All of your available first-, second-, or third-party audience segments created in Adobe Experience Cloud, created in Audience Manager, or published to Adobe Experience Cloud from Audience Manager or [!DNL Analytics].

    Pricing for the use of the segments is pre-negotiated and isn't visible in Advertising Cloud.  <!-- Verify -->